Greenie-app/Backend/README.md

 attributes.

 The {LogfileProcessor} class parses dcs.log files and scans them for LSO grades.
-When logs are uploaded, {Logfile} records are created, and the Sidekiq job processes them by calling LogfileProcessor.
+When logs are uploaded, {Logfile} records are created, and the GoodJob job processes them by calling LogfileProcessor.

 ### Authorization